In need of additional working capital to purchase a dump truck?

 There are a lot of dump truck variations out in the market.
 Each truck is built and designed to serve a different purpose.

-Trucks differs in size, load limit, and mobility.
+Dump trucks differs in size, load limit, and mobility.

-Knowing which one is appropriate for your business is the first step to bringing efficiency to your operations.
+Knowing which one is appropriate for your small business is the first step to bringing efficiency to your operations.

 The following are the more common types of dump trucks: